 Jasmine tea can help prevent against a variety of severe illnesses including heart disease, diabetes and cancer.
 Thanks to high concentrations of antioxidants and anti-inflammatory properties, jasmine tea can also help promote beautiful, healthy skin and boost your immune system.

 With a delicious flavor profile that is anything but boring, jasmine tea has a lot to offer.
 Adding jasmine tea into your regimen with just a cup or two a day can help you live a healthy, happy lifestyle.
 Discover the fascinating origins, taste profile and health benefits of jasmine tea.
+And if you want health benefits and delicious flavor, check out our Jasmine Green Tea blend right here.

 Jasmine tea made its Western debut in the late 1800s, delighting senses with a sweet, perfumed aroma and blossoms that boasted numerous health benefits.
 While jasmine has largely been associated with China, its origin stems from the Middle East region, specifically Persia.
 Believed to be native to Iran, Pakistan, Afghanistan and regions in the Himalayas, jasmine tea is grown worldwide.
+Today, jasmine tea is largely produced in Asia with India and Chine being the main cultivators.

 Most jasmine teas are classified as flavored or scented teas since flowers are used to enhance a true tea.
 Jasmine is typically infused into a green tea, although there are some jasmine teas available that are infused into white tea or black tea.
+The scenting process involves drying tea leaves with fresh jasmine flowers.
+The flowers are replaced every 24 hours and the process can take several days depending on the desired blend.
+The blossoms can be used to make green jasmine tea or to scent other true teas such as oolong tea and black tea.

 As mentioned, jasmine tea uses a true tea such as green, black or white as a base.
 True teas are teas that are made using the leaves of the Camellia sinensis plant, which naturally contains caffeine.